nualagr/dargan-health-foods/README.md

 ##### Free Delivery Banner

 This bright apple-green banner appears directly underneath the navbar on all screen sizes.
-It informs and reminds customers of the site's free delivery policy.
+It informs and reminds customers of the site's free-delivery policy.
 It has been included on all site pages relating to products or site membership.

 <br>